matthewgilbert/pdblp/README.md

 ```

 ## Documentation

+The documentation can be viewed at https://matthewgilbert.github.io/pdblp/

+### Bloomberg Documentation

+For general documentation on the Bloomberg API check out the Developer's Guide.
+For documentation on relevant Bloomberg fields for accessing data, check out
+the Reference Guide: Services and Schemas.
+To access these, from a
+Bloomberg Terminal go `WAPI <GO>` -> `API Developer's Guide`.

+### Building the documentation

+The documentation relies on [Sphinx](http://www.sphinx-doc.org/en/master/).
+Building the documentation can be done by setting up a conda environment using
+`conda create --name pdblp_doc --file doc-environment.yml`, sourcing this
+environment and then installing the relevant version of `pdblp`.
+Documentation
-Once `pdblp` has been installed, documentation can be built using
+can then be built using

 ```
 cd doc
 make html
 ```

-and then viewed in ./doc/_build.
+and viewed in ./doc/_build.
 Before building this ensure that you are
 logged into a Bloomberg terminal as this is required for building many of the
 examples.

-An online version of the documentation can be view at https://matthewgilbert.github.io/pdblp/

-## Bloomberg Documentation

-For general documentation on the Bloomberg API check out the Developer's Guide.
-For documentation on relevant Bloomberg fields for accessing data, check out
-the Reference Guide: Services and Schemas.
-To access these, from a
-Bloomberg Terminal go `WAPI <GO>` -> `API Developer's Guide`.